thomaskejser/modern-cmake/docs/blog.md

 Our goal: Add WIN32_LEAN_AND_MEAN, NOMINMAX, VC_EXTRALEAN to all C and C++ compile definitions.

-We avoid using `target_compile_definitions` because it will add the definition to *all* targets below us - including things like C# and RC files - which makes no sense.
+We avoid using `target_compile_definitions` because it would require us to use it on all target below us.
-Instead, we use `add_compile_definitions`.
+Instead, we set a general rules in the root level `CMakeLists.txt` to cover all targets.

-There is no `remove_compile_definitions` command in CMake, so in order to apply defines for only C and C++ files, we need to use generator expressions.
+There is no `remove_compile_definitions` command in CMake, so in order to apply defines for *only* C and C++ files, we need to use generator expressions.
 Generator expressions get evaluated late in the CMake build process, which allows us a second chance to branch on different conditions.